akhikhl/unpuzzle/README.md

 - **uploadEclipse** - optional, hashmap.
 See more information at [uploadEclipse configuration](#uploadeclipse-configuration).

-Additionally the following properties are injected into unpuzzle plugin extension and can be used for deducting correct version of eclipse to download:
+Additionally the following properties are injected into version-specific configuration and can be used for calculating correct version of eclipse to download:

 - **current_os** - string, assigned to 'linux' or 'windows', depending on the current operating system.

 - **current_arch** - string assigned to 'x86_32' or 'x86_64', depending on the current processor architecture.

-You can see the complete and working configuration at https://github.com/akhikhl/unpuzzle/blob/master/libs/gradle-unpuzzle/src/main/resources/eclipse-kepler.groovy
+You can see the complete and working configuration at https://github.com/akhikhl/unpuzzle/blob/master/libs/unpuzzle-plugin/src/main/resources/org/akhikhl/unpuzzle/defaultConfig.groovy

 ## uploadEclipse configuration